kennylomax/TutorialsAsCode/journeys/commerceCloudSpartacus/README.md

 git remote add origin https://$MY_GITHUB_USERNAME:$MY_GITHUB_TOKEN@github.com/$MY_GITHUB_USERNAME/concerttours-ccloud.git git push -u origin main
 ```
 ---

-# The next steps are still under development ...
-## Deploying to SAP Commerce Cloud
+## Deploy your CCV2 and Spartacus solution to SAP Commerce Cloud

-These steps require that you already have :
-- a subscription @ https://portal.commerce.ondemand.com/subscription, with an environment in there called "dev".
-If not you should ping XXXX?
+The following steps assume you have a subscription @ https://portal.commerce.ondemand.com/subscription, with an environment in there called "dev".
-- a commerce cloud repo checked into github.com/$MY_GITHUB_USERNAME/concerttours-ccloud.git

 Create a reference to your Github Commerce Cloud Repository from Commerce Cloud:
 ```clickpath:CreateCCRepo